eterey/pyvalid/README.rst

 -------

 Python validation tool, which is used for checking function's input parameters and return values.
+This module can be very helpful on the develop stage of the project, when control for accepted and returned function values is a one of most important things.

 Module consists of two decorators: `accepts` and `returns`.